kubernetes-retired/service-catalog/docs/walkthrough.md

 # Step 3 - Viewing ClusterServiceClasses and ClusterServicePlans

 The controller created a `ClusterServiceClass` for each service that the UPS broker provides.
-We can view the `ClusterServiceClass` resources available by executing:
+We can view the `ClusterServiceClass` resources available:

 ```console
 $ svcat get classes